rishabhsairawat/pii-tokenizer/README.md

 ### Running Tests with Different Ruby Versions

-The gem supports Rails 5 and Ruby 2.4.1 or higher.
+The gem supports Rails 4.2, Rails 5.x, and Ruby 2.4.1 or higher.
 To test against different Ruby versions, you can use rbenv or rvm:

 ```bash
 # Using rbenv